Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 This portfolio has two disadvantages over the one with U.S. ETFs:

 If you can, you should probably invest in U.S. ETFs.
-But I want to emphasize something that many elitists will not tell you: Investing in a good portfolio is much more important than investing in the perfect portfolio!
+Nevertheless, I want to emphasize something that many elitists will not tell you: Investing in a good portfolio is much more important than investing in the perfect portfolio!

 Conclusion